 Cuban reveals how he got started.
 He talks about what it takes to succeed.
 He cautions against working as if the competition isn’t about to eat your lunch.
 That’ll lead to the number one reason people fail: “lack of brains, lack of effort.”
 Because first it’s not smart to stay in the bubble.
 And second, if you think you’re all alone in your space you won’t work as hard.
 You’ve got to work, Cuban advises, “like someone is trying to take it away from you.”
 Cyber Dust users had a chance to see the interview earlier than the rest of the world.
-You can get Cyber Dust here.The BEST SALES on Amazon NOW ]
+You can get Cyber Dust here.Up to 70% off on Hottest Amazon Deals]